benjamintsharpe/benjamintsharpe/content/project/visionscience/index.md

 url_video: ""
 ---

-Research investigating the visual underpinings of multiple disciplines using eye tracking technology.
+Investigating the visual underpinings of expertise across multiple disciplines using eye tracking technology.